-The number of expected visits to Expo 2025 Osaka, Kansai is 28.2 million, including 24.7 million from Japan and 3.5 million from overseas.
-The projection of domestic visits is based on multi-regression analysis, using the past 17 cases of large events in Japan that attracted more than two million visits.
-This method of analysis allows us to come up with the initial estimated number of visits who would visit the Expo on Yumeshima Island, should all other factors be the same as past cases.
-Then the initial estimate has been calibrated using the actual number of visitors to the Aichi Expo in 2005.
-As a result, the number of domestic visits is projected to be 24.7 million.
-Among domestic visits, the majority, or 15.6 million, are from the Osaka and Kansai region.

-The number of foreign visits to Expo 2025 Osaka, Kansai was estimated based on the number of foreign visits to previous Expos held in Japan.
-According to the target set by the Government of Japan, the number of foreign tourists visiting Japan in 2025 is estimated to reach 50 million.
-Using the estimate, and applying the ratio of the number of foreign visits to the previous Expos to the number of foreign visits to Japan, foreign visits to Expo 2025 Osaka, Kansai is projected to be 3.5 million.
+The expected number of visits to the Expo is approximately 28.2 million.

+The breakdown of this figure is approximately 24.7 million visits from Japan and approximately 3.5 million visits from foreign countries.
+The visits from Japan will mainly come from the Kansai area with approximately 15.6 million people expected to visit.

-The breakdown of the estimated visits by gender is: approximately 13.68 million male visits, which accounts for 48.5 % of the total, and approximately 14.52 million female visits, which accounts for 51.5 %.
-70.5 % of the visits is estimated to be one-day visit while 29.5 % to be overnight stay.
-The expected number of visits by age is estimated at 8.1 % for those under 10, 11.1 % for 10-19, 20.5 % for 20-29, 13.4 % for 30-39, 16.3 % for 40-49, 16.8 % for 50-59, and 13.8 % for those aged 60 and over.
+The breakdown of the estimated visits by gender is: approximately 13.68 million male visits, which accounts for 48.5% of the total, and approximately 14.52 million female visits, which accounts for 51.5%.

+70.5% of the visits is estimated to be one-day visit while 29.5% to be overnight stay.

+The expected number of visits by age is estimated at 8.1% for those under 10, 11.1% for 10-19, 20.5% for 20-29, 13.4% for 30-39, 16.3% for 40-49, 16.8% for 50-59, and 13.8% for those aged 60 and over.

 The number of visitors per day is estimated at approximately 285,000 during peak periods.
-This is based on the following calculation: The Aichi Expo in 2005 had a total of 4,003,277 visits over 18 days that attracted the largest number of visits, or 222,404 visitors per day.
-Those 18 days constitute 10 % of the total days the Expo was open.
-The average number of visitors per day during those 18 days was 222,404, which is 1.01 % of 22,049,544, the total number of visits to the Aichi Expo.
-Using these figures as a base, the projected number of visitors to the Expo 2025 on peak days is estimated at 285,000 per day, which is 1.01 % of 28.2 million people, the total projection of visits to the Expo 2025 Osaka, Kansai.
+This figure was calculated by multiplying approximately 28.2 million, the expected number of visits to the Expo, by the average of the top 10% daily number of visitors as a percentage of the total number of visits to the Expo 2005 Aichi.

 The peak times are expected to be the August summer holidays and the several weeks leading up to the close of the Expo.

-The estimated number of visitors per hour for daily peak hours are approximately 59,000 for entrance and approximately 55,000 for exit.
-These figures were calculated based on the average entrance and exit peak rates for the top 10 % of the daily number of visitors to the Expo 2005 Aichi.
+The estimated number of visitors per hour for

+daily peak hours are approximately 59,000 for entrance and approximately 55,000 for exit.
+These figures were calculated based on the average entrance and exit peak rates for the top 10% of the daily number of visitors to the Expo 2005 Aichi.

-3.2.2 Number, Format, and Types of Participants (see Table 3-1.)
+3.2.2 Number, Format, and Types of Participants

 Self-Built Pavilion, Organiser-Built (Module) Pavilion, and Organiser-Built Shared Pavilion are planned as the exhibition formats for participants.

 The plans for the types and numbers of participants for each exhibition format are as follows.
 Type A Pavilion: Self-Built Pavilion

-- For 50 participating countries (50 sections): total plot area 92,500 m2, average plot area 1,850 m2 - For the Government of Japan and local governments (2 sections): total plot area 25,800 m2, average plot area 12,900 m2 - For 30 private-sector companies (9 sections): total plot area 31,500 m2, average plot area 3 500 m2
+- For 50 participating countries (50 sections): total plot area 92,500 m, average plot area 1,850 m - For the Government of Japan and local governments (2 sections): total plot area 25,800 m, average plot area 12,900 m - For 30 private-sector companies (9 sections): total plot area 31,500 m, average plot area 3,500 m